 There are many better-documented stories like this, like the case of a serious traumatic cervical dislocation reported in New England Journal of Medicine in 2010, notable for being mostly asymptomatic: just torticollis and stiffness, but no pain, weakness, or altered sensation.
 That such a serious injury could ever have that little impact on a person is quite interesting, and it puts the hazard of “poor posture” in some perspective.22 Research has shown that abnormal curvature of the cervical spine is not closely associated with neck pain23 and is probably not clinically significant.24

 A particularly larger 2016 study of 1100 Australian teenagers showed that there was no correlation — none at all — between their neck posture and neck pain, contrary to all the fear-mongering we’ve heard about “text neck” in the last couple years.25 A similar 2018 study of Brazilian youths came to the same conclusion.26

 There’s no correlation between this behaviour & neck pain or headaches in teenagers.

 In general, the story is the same for the low back — the other posture hot spot.
 For instance, you could hardly ask for a more clichéd notion about posture than the idea that slouching is bad for your back.
 Teens slouch a lot, and they do get back pain (though much less than adults do), so if posture is an important factor in back pain, it shouldn’t be too hard to find a connection.
 But a biggish 2011 study did not: “a greater degree of slump in sitting was only weakly associated with adolescent back pain.”30 No smoking gun there!

-Physical therapists tend to make too much fuss over extremely subtle postural “problems,” which match up even more poorly with pain than the obvious postural problems.30 The popularity of such theories generally suggests to me that posture is often a therapeutic red herring.
+Physical therapists tend to make too much fuss over extremely subtle postural “problems,” which match up even more poorly with pain than the obvious postural problems.31 The popularity of such theories generally suggests to me that posture is often a therapeutic red herring.
 Both its importance and its “fixability” are routinely overestimated by professionals in a self-serving way.

 And yet that doesn’t mean there isn’t still something of interest going on.
 Health problems don’t have to be severe to be of interest.